WHY STUDY NURSING?

 George G. Blaisdell Elementary School

 Blackboard Academic Suite is the e-Education Platform employed by the University of Pittsburgh for course management and delivery.
 Course materials are placed on individual course web sites.
-A variety of tools (such as the ability to send documents electronically and access grades online), and the ability to communicate electronically through e-mail, discussion boards, BLOGS, and chat may be used within the context of the course.
+A variety of tools (such as the ability to send documents electronically and access grades online), and the ability to communicate electronically through e-mail, discussion boards and chat may be used within the context of the course.